--> Hose Sampling gates uses sufferer as Semiconductor deutres the prodes (09) transfitous -> When the delifice is conducting, it acts at a closed switch and When it is not conducting, it acts as a open switch. -> Ideally, a closed Switch Should have zero selfitance and an open substeh should have infinite merestance. -> But Semiconductory devices do not have infinite back restrance and their toaward respectances may lie in the sange of several ohms. -> When Such devices age used as Switches, these is no specific advantage of either the Seares on the Shunt Switch position and the choice of the closult is depends upon the particular application.
-1 Unidistrational Sampling gates 3 Unidialectional diade gates: A unidiaectional diode gate can transmit either positive on negative pulses. to the output. -> That means this gate transmits pulses of only one polarity to the output. -> The Proput Signal 8% transmitted to the output only when the control signal enables the gate ciscuit There are two types of unidirectional diode gates.
-(1) unidispectional diode gates that transmit positive pulses (ii) unidispectional diode gates that transmit negative pulses. > (i) unidialectional diode gates to thatismit positive pulses ? -> In badon to transmit positive pulses, the unidiaectional gate Can be used. + If a control Signal PS applied as negative Signal, then 945 magnetudes are changes abouttly between -1/2 and -4.
-Signal -input
+$\odot$ -> Here Sampling gates uses switcher as Semiconductor deurces toke Drodes (09) transfstogs -> when the device is conducting, it acts as a closed switch and when it is not conducting, it acts as a open subtch. -> Ideally, a closed switch should have zero stellitance and an open substch should have infinite sierestance. -> But Semiconductori devices do not have infinite back steristance and theis forward steristance may lie in the sange of several ohms. -> When Such devices age used as Switches, these is no specific advantage of either the Searer on the Shunt Switch position and the choice of the clarult is depends upon the particular application.
+(I) Unidigrectional Sampling gates ?-Unidiorectional diade gates :-A unidéractional diode gate can transmit either positive 09 negotive pulses. to the output. -> That means this gate transmits pulses of only one polarity to the output. -> The input Signal is transmitted to the output only when the control signal enables the gate clocult.
+These are two types of uniderectional diode gates.
+(1) Unidiglectional diode gates that transmit positive pulses (11) unedistectional deode gates that transmet negative pulses. >(i) unidialectional diode gates to that smit possifie pulses :--> In vadag to transmit positive pulses, the unid is actional gate Can be used. + If a control Signal is applied as negative Signal, then its magnetudes are changes absupply between -1/2 and -1/1.
+Q4 $-\overline{\mathbb{A}}$ ┥┝ Signal -input Control Signal